Skip to main content

 A researcher’s identified focus of study may not align with the priorities of your community organization.
 Competing agendas could present challenges to the project, ultimately impacting the focus of the study, associated research activities, and overall time required to complete the project.

-Conflict between organizational hierarchies
+Conflict between organizational structures

 We can help: